Posted on

 Ready for a natural, luxurious glide?

-👉 If you’re looking for a coconut-based option created with sensitive, midlife skin in mind, Glide & Slide Coconut offers a calm, comfortable choice — with the Twin Pack available for those who prefer to keep one close.
+If you’re looking for a coconut-based intimate oil created with sensitive skin in mind, BCH Naturals Glide & Slide offers a calm, comfortable choice — with the Twin Pack available for those who like to keep one close.

 Natures Gift to Intimacy